nikkibudeanu/NutriQuizz/README.md

 * # How to play section
 This section is animated using CSS and Javascript.
 It slides from left and right while scrolling and it includes an instruction on how to play the quiz.
 It is the second section on the home page.
+The animation role is to create an impression of storytelling and to make the user feel like he is impacting the flow of the website by scrolling down.
 I got inspired  here to create the animation. https://webdesign.tutsplus.com/tutorials/animate-on-scroll-with-javascript--cms-36671

 ![How to play](assets/images/howto.png)